Canop/miaou/src/readme.md

-This directory contains files that will be moved out of here, concatenated, minified or modified before execution (see Makefile).
+This directory contains files that will be moved out of here, concatenated, minified or modified before execution (see gulpfile).

 ## main-js